 - One human study noted mild GI discomfort from Zyflamend (this is common for many supplements)

 - One study noted the supplement may reduce PSA levels.
 This may have an impact on PSA blood tests.

 - At least one study noted that Zyflamend reduces COX2, an enzyme involved in many things such as arthritis.
 This might mean Zyflamend is a natural COX2 inhibitor.
 How Zyflamend interacts with other COX2 inhibitors such as aspirin or prescription arthritis medications is not known.

 - Tumeric may interact with blood thinner medications

 - Ginger may interact with blood thinner medications and reduce blood pressure.
 People with heart disease should talk to their doctor before using Zyflamend.

 Does Zyflamend Work?

-There is a growing body of research that suggests Zyflamend may be an effective natural reducer of inflammation for some people.
+There is a growing body of clinical research suggesting Zyflamend may be an effective natural reducer of inflammation.
 It might also have benefits for people with prostate cancer too.
 The research is interesting, and the combination of ingredients in Zyflamend seems logical.
 Zyflamend is also less expensive than many other natural pain remedies.
 There are several lab animal test tube – and some human studies – that seem to show this supplement is doing something.
 Did it work for you?
 Leave a comment below and let me know.